 Another record breaking investment in hotel development and restoration to the tourism infrastructure is Baha Mar.
 Baha Mar is a mega-resort located on Cable Beach which includes an 18-hole Jack Nicklaus Signature Golf Course and the region’s largest casino.
 The Export-Import Bank of China financed this $3.5 billion project.

-These multibillion-dollar companies are attracted to The Bahamas for its excellent location, minimal taxes and booming tourism.
-The Bahamas is also becoming a second home to numerous nationalities including Americans, Asians and Europeans resulting in a dramatic increase in real estate sales.
+These multibillion-dollar companies are attracted to The Bahamas for its excellent location and booming tourism.
+The Bahamas is also becoming a second home for life style choice with a view to permanent residence for numerous nationalities including Americans, Asians and Europeans resulting in a dramatic increase in real estate sales.

-As well as tourism and banking and financial services, The Bahamas has made its mark in science, art and entertainment.
-In respect of advancement of science, the Okyanos Institute in Freeport, which began treating patients in September 2014, specialises in cardiac stem cell therapy.
+As well as tourism and banking and financial services, The Bahamas has made its mark in art and entertainment.
 With an eye on international appreciation, the platform of Bahamian art has expanded from galleries, such as the National Art Gallery of The Bahamas, to showcasing Bahamian art throughout the three million square foot Baha Mar resort as well as in the Atlantis facility.
 As for international entertainment, the Bahamian sun, sand and sea has acted as the scenic backdrop to blockbusters like Pirates of the Caribbean and five of the James Bond films.

 Such capital inflows and increased tourism serve to boost the importation of an expanded variety of goods and services, the owners of which would be well advised to protect their IP rights.